OpenBB-finance/OpenBB/website/content/sdk/data-available/fixedincome.md

 ---
 title: Fixed Income
-description: Learn how to use the Fixed Income module of the openbb Terminal Python SDK for data related to fixed income assets, including central bank rates, government bonds, corporate bonds, spread data and more.
+description: "Learn how to use the Fixed Income module of the openbb Terminal Python" SDK for data related to fixed income assets, including central bank rates, government bonds, corporate bonds, spread data and more.
 Make effective use of the various functions available within this SDK, illustrated with detailed examples.